 One of the best-rated budget accommodations in Shinjuku.
 Perfect for solo travelers and couples on a budget.
 Ace Inn Shinjuku is centrally located and offers dormitory-style accommodation.
 There are a shared kitchen, shared lounge, and free wifi throughout the property.
 The rooms are air-conditioned and towels are included for all guests.
 It’s close to convenience stores, train stations, restaurants, cafes, and bars.

-For all other places to stay in Shinjuku, Search on Agoda or Search on Booking.com
+For all other places to stay in Shinjuku, Search on Booking.com

 TRAVEL RESOURCES FOR YOUR NEXT TRIP